 Spam filtering for MIT's email service scans all incoming email messages.

 Messages identified as spam are delivered to your Junk folder instead of being delivered to your inbox.
 You can use any mail clients to review messages in your Junk folder, but only OWA and Outlook allow you to manage your block/allow lists.

 If your computer seems to be working fine, you may wonder why you should apply a patch.
 By not applying patches, you might be leaving the door open for malware to come in.

-Passwords protect and limit access to personal data and to the IT resources at MIT.
+Passwords protect and limit access to your personal data and to IT resources at MIT.